hubiinetwork/nahmii-contracts/docs/DriipSettlementChallenge.md

 Returns:

-> The count of driip settlement challenges from payment
+> The count of settlement challenges from payment

 1. **output_0** *of type `uint256`*